Last updated on February 23rd, 2023 at 06:54 am

 1) The standard analog rain gauge can be a funnel-shaped device that collects rainfall as it comes down through a funnel into an inner cylinder.

 The funnel is usually made of glass or plastic, with a tapered design that allows for the gradual expansion of the funnel as it fills with more and more rain.

 This funnel is connected to a graduated cylinder, and as the water collects, it rises in the cylinder, allowing you to measure precipitation.

 The wireless rain gauges are more set and forget it, they collect rain in a self-emptying bucket, once it starts to collect data it transmits information to a unit inside the home.
 They may provide ease of use as well as historical records stored in an app.
 This is handy for spotting trends.

-Home weather stations are more affordable and most include wireless rain gauges.
+Home solar powered weather stations are more affordable and most include wireless rain gauges.